radiatoryang/ropework/README.md

 a visual novel framework template built on [Yarn Spinner](https://github.com/thesecretlab/YarnSpinner/) / Unity C#... where you can use [Yarn](https://github.com/InfiniteAmmoInc/Yarn) scripts to control scene drawing (scene background, sprites, fades) and manage characters / audio

-it is technically possible to use this to make a whole visual novel in Unity without knowing any C# code, but that's not recommended... it is intended more as a simple framework / template for you to modify, or to learn from
+it is technically possible to use this to make a whole visual novel in Unity without knowing any C# code, but that's not recommended... **it is intended more as a simple framework / template for you to modify, or to learn from**

-**this is aimed at people who already know some Unity or game dev... if you're a total beginner, then do some Unity tutorials first!** I recommend [Unity's video tutorials](https://unity3d.com/learn) or the [Catlike Coding tutorials](https://catlikecoding.com/unity/tutorials/).
+again: **this is aimed at people who already know some Unity! if you're a total beginner, then do some Unity tutorials first!** I recommend [Unity's video tutorials](https://unity3d.com/learn) or the [Catlike Coding text tutorials](https://catlikecoding.com/unity/tutorials/).

 ### simple in-browser demo example (Unity WebGL)
 https://radiatoryang.github.io/ropework/demo_simple/